ChristopherDavisUCI/mathhomepage/content/research/index.md

 J. Differ.
 Geom.
 79 (2008), no. 1, 1-23.

 ## Preprints

+[Emphasizing Sociomathematical Norms in Introductory Proof-Writing Courses](https://arxiv.org/abs/2312.14332), with Jennifer Pi, Yasmeen Baki, and Alessandra Pantano.
+Version of December 21, 2023.

+[On the cyclic homology of certain universal differential graded algebras](../papers/CyclicHom.pdf), with Julius Frank and Irakli Patchkoria.
+Submitted.
+Version of December 9, 2023.

 [Witt vectors with p-adic coefficients and Fontaine's rings](../papers/padic.pdf), with Kiran Kedlaya.
 Version of 2/21/11.
 Much of this material has been moved into our papers *On the Witt vector Frobenius* and *Almost purity for overconvergent Witt vectors*.</span></p>